 Researchers at Wake Forest Baptist Medical Center developed and validated two survey instruments for collecting detailed data on how urinary incontinence affects women's lives.
-Women in Medicine and Science (WIMS) administers the use and permission to use the Incontinence Impact Questionnaire (IIQ) and Urogenital Distress Inventory (UDI).
+The Department of Social Sciences and Health Policy (SSHP) administers the use and permission to use the Incontinence Impact Questionnaire (IIQ) and Urogenital Distress Inventory (UDI).

 Uebersax JS, Wyman JF, Shumaker SA, McClish DK, Fantl JA.